Myth 1: The gun show loophole allows anyone to simply buy a gun at any gun show.

 Louder with Crowder Video “exposing” the “gun show loophole myth”

-Other attempts to portray the gun show loophole as a myth have included videos of people unsuccessfully trying to randomly buy guns (often in a silly and provocative manner) and with no indication of whether the potential seller is a federally licensed seller (in which case the loophole would not apply).
-The video even has Crowder quickly running into an actual gun store and asking if he can quickly purchase a gun.
-As the gun store is clearly not part of a gun show its unclear how this supports the video’s allegation that the gun show loophole is a myth.
+One such creative attempt to portray the gun show loophole as a myth includes videos of people unsuccessfully trying to randomly buy guns (often in a silly and provocative manner) and with no indication of whether the potential seller is a federally licensed seller (in which case the loophole would not apply to begin with).
+Purporting to answer if the gun show loophole is real, the video in question even has Steven Crowder quickly running into an actual gun store and asking if he can quickly purchase a gun.
+As the gun store is clearly not part of a gun show and is certainly federally licensed its unclear how this supports the video’s allegation that the gun show loophole is a myth.

 This video is understandably convincing to those who believe the term gun show loophole somehow means that anyone can visit any gun show and purchase a gun with no background check.
 This is clearly not the case.
 The loophole only exists in states that allow private sellers to sell without a background check, and even then the seller can certainly choose to only sell to a buyer who undergoes some sort of background check.
 As in most viral “gotcha” videos, such context and explanation is missing, and there is no attempt to explain the issue the video alleges to address.